 SRE encourages teams and business owners to move in a fast manner but with lessened failure costs.
 It balances reliability with the competence to make faster and more frequent updates.
 It believes in an early rollback and believes in validating updates with frequent releases.

 One big common point between the two approaches is the strive for automation.
 Both encourage automating processes that add productivity and profitability for the development and operations teams.
 They believe in eliminating manual tasks as far as possible.

 Leveraging the use of modern tools and automation processes, SRE identifies the major sources of manual tasks and automates them to the best.
 It helps in codifying operations and automates the playbook.

 Any automation process needs constant measurement and monitoring, only then can the teams ascertain its accuracy and authenticity.
 DevOps and SRE both are on the automation front and hence need continuous monitoring.
 SREs have prescriptive methods to measure outages, uptime, availability, etc. since they believe that system operation is itself a software problem.

-These engineers have a job of orienting the task force on prescriptive monitoring of measures.
+These engineers have the job of orienting the task force on prescriptive monitoring of measures.
 They collect service level indicators (SLI), set service level objectives (SLO), and fulfill service level agreements (SLA).
 They also train the users on what to do when the measured value falls out of the range.
-Users could be at any level, ranging from VPs, business owners to developers, managers.
+Users could be at any level, ranging from VPs, and business owners to developers, and managers.

 As we wrap up, it is absolutely understood that the power of both these practices – SRE and DevOps must be combined to yield reliable services, enhanced efficiency, and greater business value.
 Based on organizational size and requirements, it can be decided which option to choose from but finally, both will work in sync with each other.